"Eternal Memory" for the Anathematized

 Thus, Patriarch Kirill performed the Church’s prayer for the dead inside a Soviet war memorial complex.

 He has repeated this pattern across multiple countries.
 At the Hall of Military Glory at Mamayev Kurgan in Volgograd (2014, 2021), “Eternal Memory” was sung for the fallen of Stalingrad.[8]
-At the Piskaryovskoye Memorial Cemetery in St. Petersburg (2024), he prayed “Grant, O Lord, eternal rest in blessed repose” for those buried at the world’s largest mass grave from World War II.[9]
+At the Piskaryovskoye Memorial Cemetery in St. Petersburg (2024), clergy prayed “Grant, O Lord, eternal rest in blessed repose” for those buried at the world’s largest mass grave from World War II.[9]
 At the “Malaya Zemlya” memorial in Novorossiysk (2014, 2017), clergy again intoned “Eternal Memory” with naval cadets and honor guards present.[10]

 Two locations are especially striking.
 In Warsaw, Poland (2012), he laid a wreath at a Soviet military cemetery inscribed “In memory of soldiers of the Red Army.”[11]
 In Chișinău, Moldova (2011), he performed the ceremony at the “Eternitate” Memorial, whose eternal flame was lit from Moscow’s own military flame: a liturgical chain linking Kirill’s prayers directly to the Soviet cult of the fallen.[12]